-Core Model Element National Benchmarks and how these are being monitored Progress against Benchmarks Commentary: Challenges + suggested actions to address these baccalaureate /bachelor's degree.
+Core Model Elem ent National Benchmarks and how these are being monitored Progress against Benchmarks Commentary: Challenges + suggested actions to address these baccalaureate /bachelor's degre ee.
 Countries may also want to analyze other nurse variables such as age, years within profession, specialist qualifications etc. 9.
-NFP nurses and nurse supervisors develop the core NFP competencies by completing the required NFP educational curricula and participating in ongoing learning activities 100% of NFP nurses and supervisors complete the required NFP educational curricula % of NFP team meetings, case conferences and team education sessions are completed (against expected for time period) % of NFP nurses and supervisors complete the required NFP educational curricula and participate in on-going learning activities % completion of team meetings,% completion of case conference and% completion of education sessions 10.
-NFP nurses, using professional knowledge, judgment and skill, utilize the Visit-to-Visit Guidelines; individualizing them to the strengths & risks of each family, and apportioning time appropriately across the five program domains.
+NFP nurses and n supervisors devel core NFP compet by completing the required NFP educational curric and participating going learning act lop the encies e cula in on- 100% of NFP nurses and supervisors complete the required NFP educational curricula % of NFP team meetings, case conferences and team education sessions are completed (against expected for time period) % of NFP nurses and supervisors complete the required NFP educational curricula and participate in on-going learning activities % completion of team meetings,% completion of case conference and% completion of education sessions 10.
+NFP nurses, using professional know judgment and ski utilize the Visit-to Guidelines; individualizing the the strengths & ri each family, and apportioning time appropriately acrefive program dom wledge, ill, o-Visit em to isks of e coss the Please complete the section at the end of this table.
 Please complete the section at the end of this table.
 Please complete the section at the end of this table.
-Please complete the section at the end of this table.
-11. NFP nurses and supervisors apply the theoretical framework that underpins the program (self-efficacy, human ecology, and attachment theories) 100% of 4-monthly Accompanied Home Visits completed (against expected). % of 4-monthly Accompanied Home Visits completed
+11. NFP nurses and supervisors apply theoretical frame that underpins the program (self-eff human ecology, attachment theoretical supervisors and supervisors attachment theoretical supervisors and supervisors apply the supervisors and supervisors and supervisors apply the supervisors and supervisors apply the supervisors and supervisors apply the supervisors apply the supervisors and supervisors apply the supervisors and supervisors apply the supervisors and supervisors apply the supervisors apply the supervisors and supervisors apply the supervisors apply y the ework he ficacy, and 100% of 4-monthly Accompanied Home Visits completed (against expected). % of 4-monthly Accompanied Home Visits completed

 Core Model Element National Benchmarks and how these are being monitored Progress against Benchmarks Commentary: Challenges + suggested actions to address these

 to guide their clinical

 work and achievement

 of the three NFP goals.

 12. Each NFP team has an 100% of NFP teams have an assigned NFP % of NFP teams have an

-Supervisor assigned NFP Supervisor
+assigned NFP Supervisor Supervisor assigned NFP Supervisor

 who leads and manages

 the team and provides 100% of reflective supervision sessions % of reflective supervision

 nurses with regular conducted against expected (calculated by sessions conducted

 clinical and reflective time - working weeks- and number of

 supervision nurses).

-12 1150

 13. NFP teams, No benchmark.
 Progress:

 implementing agencies,

 and national units Monitored/assured by:

-collect/and utilize data
+collect/and utilize data ,

 to: guide program

 implementation, inform

 continuous quality

 improvement,

 demonstrate program

 fidelity, assess indicative

-client outcomes, and guide clinical
+client outcomes, and

+guide clinical

 practice/reflective

 supervision.

 14. High quality NFP % of Advisory Board (or equivalent) % of Advisory Boards or

-• · · meetings held in relation to expected equivalents
+implementation is meetings held in relation to expected equivalents

-developed and meetings here in relation to expected Cyarvaiches
+developed and

 sustained through % attendance at Advisory Board % attendance at Advisory Boards

 national and local meetings in relation to expected

-organized support meetings in relation to expected
+organized support